The Buster Keaton Story: Reception

 The film's critical reviews were mixed and its business and resulting revenue were tepid.
 But the harshest reviews came from Buster Keaton and his wife, who both had serious misgivings about the project from the very beginning when it was first pitched to them in 1955 by Sheldon and Smith.
-Buster "knew it was going to be a disaster...They didn't know what they were talking about.
+Keaton "knew it was going to be a disaster...They didn't know what they were talking about.
 You know when you've got a couple of idiots in the place, you know that," said Eleanor Keaton.
-And even though he was involved in the making of the movie--coaching star Donald O'Connor, supervising the comic sequences and even directing much of them in this, his own bio film--when it first previewed in Glendale, CA in early 1957, Eleanor exclaimed, "For God's sake, it's the worst thing ever made...so awful!
+And even though he was involved in the making of the movie—coaching star Donald O'Connor, supervising the comic sequences and even directing much of them in this, his own bio film—when it first previewed in Glendale, CA in early 1957, Eleanor exclaimed, "For God's sake, it's the worst thing ever made...so awful!
 We sneaked out of the theater practically on our hands and knees.
 It was just trash."
 And years later Keaton would add, "The only thing I liked about it was O'Connor."

-However, Keaton's first payment from Paramount alone had been $19,000, so despite his dislike of the finished product, he made a special point of personally thanking Sidney Sheldon.
-Why?
-"I was able to buy a home."
+Keaton's first payment from Paramount had been $19,000, so despite his dislike of the finished film, he made a special point of personally thanking Sidney Sheldon.
+When asked why, Keaton answered "I was able to buy a home."